benscabbia/SiteDrop/README.md

 A Single Page Application enabling any user to ‘drop and publish’ their website with a custom URL.

-My vision is to facilitate and reduce the many complexities and costs associated with website hosting and maintanance.
+My vision is to facilitate and reduce the many complexities and costs associated with website hosting and maintenance.

 ---